Canada's Trudeau to unveil plan to address coronavirus outbreak, revive economy | Politics

 Canada's Trudeau to unveil plan to address coronavirus outbreak, revive economy

-Canadian Prime Minister Justin Trudeau will unveil on Wednesday what he says is a far-reaching plan to help the economy recover from the coronavirus pandemic while ensuring efforts to fight the outbreak do not falter.
-Trudeau, who has consistently vowed to do more to combat climate change, is paring down talk of a green revolution to slash reliance on export of fossil fuels as Canada faces a resurgence in coronavirus cases.
+Canadian Prime Minister Justin Trudeau's government will unveil on Wednesday what it has billed as a far-reaching plan to help the economy recover from the COVID-19 pandemic while ensuring that efforts to fight the outbreak do not falter.
+Trudeau, who has consistently vowed to do more to combat climate change, is paring down talk of a green revolution and slashing reliance on fossil fuels as Canada faces a resurgence in coronavirus cases.

 "The three prongs of what we are doing are fighting COVID-19, supporting Canadians, and a resilient recovery," said a senior government source who requested anonymity given the sensitivity of the situation.
-The so-called Speech from the Throne outlining government plans is a confidence measure and given that Trudeau's Liberals only have a minority in the House of Commons, they will need the support of opposition legislators to avoid being toppled and plunging the country into an election.
+The so-called Speech from the Throne, outlining government plans to shore up the nation, is a confidence-building measure.
+But given that Trudeau's Liberals only have a minority in the House of Commons, they will need the support of opposition legislators to avoid being toppled and plunging the country into an election.

 - READ MORE ON: